jlangch/venice/doc/readme/openai-functions.md

  2. Start a PostgreSQL Docker Instance
  3. Load the Chinook dataset into the PostgreSQL database

-All these tasks can be run from a Venice REPL.
+All these preliminary tasks can be run from a Venice REPL.

 Then run the full example: